Data collection

 If binary value is returned, it has the following meaning: TRUE (to accept instance), FALSE (to reject instance).

 If an array is returned, then instance is counted as accepted.
-Only first element of the array is obligatory, the rest elements are optional (but to include an element, all preceding elements should be included).
+Only first element of the array is mandatory, the rest elements are optional (but to include an element, all preceding elements should be included).
 Array structure:

 Data type